Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Óbuda’s Christmas Market puts on quite a few musical performances throughout the season.
 You can try to figure out the schedule here on their website, but this is a local place with an all-Hungarian website!
 Just show up; it’s more of an adventure that way!

 Óbuda’s Christmas Market opens at the beginning of Advent, so you can plan a visit to the market in early December.
+The dates for 2023 are December 1 to December 23.
 To get there, take the H5 local train to Szentlélek Tér.

 Szentendre is a small, artsy village located about 40 minutes outside Budapest.
 The town is filled with small but lovely museums, as well as shops and galleries, all in a placid atmosphere.